andresneo/flitex/README.md

 > as a note Sid recommended using flights with aircraft type `B763` although interestingly the DAL1743 flight used a `B739`.
 > Also use the website [flightaware](https://www.flightaware.com/) which is very useful.

+## 31 Oct 2024

+As of today I'm able to run the optimization notebook :D with 2 flights:

+- DAL1743
+- FDX383